perceptron007/angular2Tutorial/README.md

 # Angular 2 Samurai

-A guide i am making to learn angular.js 2
+A guide i am making to learn angular 2+

 ## How to follow this guide